priyanshubiswas-tech/AWS-MWAA-ELT-Airflow-SQL-DBT-Superset-Project/README.md

 # AWS MWAA ETL Pipeline with dbt
+This repository is an **extension of** the original project: [Airflow_DBT_Superset_Project](https://github.com/priyanshubiswas-tech/Airflow_DBT_Superset_Project.git).
+The **dataset used remains the same**, but this repository builds upon and enhances the original pipeline with additional features, improvements, or alternate implementations.

 **Automated Data Pipeline for Ticket Analytics**
 *Extract ticket data from S3 → Load to PostgreSQL → Transform with dbt → Schedule with Airflow*